 - Geometry is very XC-biased

-There are plenty of models in Merida’s Big Nine hardtail range that cater for every budget.
+There are plenty of models in Merida’s Big Nine hardtail range, to cater for every budget.
 This XT model sits roughly in the middle and represents great value for money, and while it’s not got the most modern geometry out there, it impressed us again and again out on the trails thanks to a host of fantastic kit.

-It climbs proficiently and makes it feel like every one of your pedal strokes is transformed in forward propulsion thanks to the BB92 bottom bracket providing plenty of stiffness.
-The XT drivetrain has a great range of gears and our testers were never left wanting for more or modified ratios.
+It climbs proficiently and makes you feel each one of your pedal strokes being transformed into forward propulsion, thanks to the BB92 bottom bracket, which provides ample stiffness.
+The XT drivetrain has a great range of gears and our testers were never left wishing for more, or modified ratios.